- Long-term vs. short-term cash flow forecasting on the basis of techniques, time period, and advantages and disadvantages.

 As the duration of the forecast increases, the accuracy decreases.
 Here are some disadvantages of long-term forecasting:

-Generally, the adjusted net income method is used for long-term forecasts.
+Generally, the adjusted net income method is used for creating long term forecasts.
 The data required for preparing the adjusted net income forecast is acquired from the corporate budgets.
 The net income method monitors working capital changes and foretells financial requirements.
 The major downside to this method is that it does not allow tracing individual cash flows despite it being a great tool in the arsenal for showing the aggregate impact of fund flows.

 Using data from accounting statements, these metrics should be monitored regularly:

-Treasurers should focus on both short-term and long-term forecasting to offset potential losses.
-While short-term cash forecasting projects when money is going to hit your bank account; long-term forecasts support plans for expansion and hedge maturities.
+Treasurers should focus on both short term and long term forecasting to offset potential losses.
+While short-term cash forecasting projects when money is going to hit your bank account, long-term forecasts support plans for expansion and hedge maturities.

 Cloud computing is a win-win solution for forecasting since all the data are stored in one place.
 It eliminates the need for manual data aggregation and consolidation, thus minimizing the scope for errors.

 Automation serves as the right hand of the CFO.
 The presence of RPA, ML, and AI increases the accuracy of the forecasts, hence saving time for value-added activities.
-Appropriate forecasting models provide great assistance when there is a surge in complexity.
+Appropriate models provide great assistance when there is a surge in complexity.
 This increases confidence and makes decision-making and reporting coherent.